-LOAD DATA LOCAL INFILE makes the command-line client read the file from its own filesystem and stream the contents to the database server.
-That keeps the workflow simple when the CSV already lives on the workstation or shell host running the client.
-Server-side LOAD DATA INFILE is different because the database server reads the file itself, so server-side file-access rules and directory restrictions can apply.
+The LOCAL keyword makes the command-line client read the file from its own filesystem and stream the contents to the database server.
+Server-side LOAD DATA INFILE is different because the database server reads the file itself, which brings in server-side file privileges, allowed directories, and service sandbox rules.

 mysql> USE appdb; Database changed